just-luk/engima-tests/issue.md

-I found a vulnerability in script.cpp and I'm trying to fix it.
+I found a vulnerability in script.c and I'm trying to fix it.
 I reccomend compiling the program and using gdb to locate the bug.